Swedish Royal Wedding Look-Back: Victoria and Daniel

 The ceremony was an emotional one, as the couple no doubt reflected on everything they had accomplished to become husband and wife.
 Specially composed music pieces were performed at the beginning and conclusion of the ceremony.
 Following the ceremony, Victoria and Daniel exited the cathedral to the cheers of thousands of well-wishers – Daniel Westling was now His Royal Highness Prince Daniel of Sweden, bearer of the Order of the Seraphim, as was granted to him by his father-in-law the morning of the wedding.

 A cortege through seven kilometres of Stockholm was the next order of business for the bridal couple, before they boarded the royal barge Vasaorden to travel back to the Royal Palace, where their guests were waiting in the balconied garden for the couple – cheers and applause erupted as the couple made their way from the dock to the Palace.
 There were few dry eyes amongst the guests – many of Europe’s princesses were seen dabbing away tears.

 Victoria and Daniel, accompanied by the King and Queen, made a brief appearance on the Palace balcony, where the King led a cheer for the bridal couple and Victoria thanked the Swedish people for “giving me my Prince.”
 It was then inside for the wedding reception, where an emotional speech by the groom endeared him to everyone.
 Some of the young bridal party were allowed to stay awake to see the multi-tiered wedding cake be cut, and then the dancing (which reportedly went on until the wee, wee hours of the morning).

 Victoria and Daniel have one daughter, Princess Estelle, who was born in February 2012.

-Tagged Crown Princess Victoria, Prince Daniel, Wedding.
+Tagged Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Wedding.